 As defined in the Article 2 of the EMSWe Regulation, a ‘data element’ means the smallest unit of information which has a unique definition and precise technical characteristics such as format, length and character type.

 The detailed description of all data elements of the EMSWe CLD can be found in Annex 1.

+The list of data elements will be revised and updated if necessary, once the EMSWe Data Team work on the EMSWe dataset is finalised.

 Management of the EMSWe CLD